-Where requested by councils, we will deliver on-site consultancy projects and transformation programmes which support a step change in procurement and commercial capability.
-Capitalising on our extensive experience and knowledge of the sector, we will deliver customised projects and programmes at a competitive cost, ensuring that the intellectual property of improvement methodologies is retained within local government.
+Where requested, we will deliver on-site consultancy projects and transformation programmes which support a step change in procurement and commercial capability.
+Capitalising on our extensive experience and sector knowledge, we will deliver customised projects and programmes at a competitive cost, retaining the intellectual property of improvement methodologies within local government.